Michael Stürmer

-Michael Stürmer (born September 29, 1938) is a conservative German historian who specializes in the history of the German Empire (1871–1918).
+Michael Stürmer (29 September 1938 – 13 July 2026) was a German conservative historian who specialised in the history of the German Empire (1871–1918).
 He is best known for his role in the Historikerstreit of the 1980s, for his geographical interpretation of German history and for an admiring 2008 biography of Vladimir Putin.

-Biography

-Family and education
+Early life and education

 Stürmer was born in Kassel, Germany, to Bruno Stürmer, a Hitler Youth prize-winning composer who wrote and performed music for the city's Nazi events, and Ursula (née Scherbening), a violinist.
 His maternal grandfather was Walther Scherbening, the chief of general staff in the Imperial Schutztruppe for German South West Africa from 1905 to 1908.

 He attended a Waldorf gymnasium in Kassel (graduating in 1956), followed by a technical internship.
 Supported by the German Academic Scholarship Foundation, he received his education in history, philosophy and languages at the University of Marburg, at the Free University of Berlin as a student of Gordon A. Craig, and at the London School of Economics, where he was influenced by the philosopher Michael Oakeshott and the military historian Michael Howard.
 He returned to Marburg to complete his doctoral dissertation Koalition und Opposition in der Weimarer Republik 1924–1928 under the supervision of Erich Matthias (a former Wehrmacht lieutenant and a student of Werner Conze) in 1965.

 Academic career

-He was initially employed as a research assistant for his supervisor at the University of Mannheim (1966–1970).
+Stürmer was initially employed as a research assistant for his supervisor at the University of Mannheim (1966–1970).
 After a brief visiting position at the University of Sussex (1970/1971) he completed his habilitation at the Technische Universität Darmstadt under Helmut Böhme.
 From 1973 to 2003 he held a professorship at the University of Erlangen-Nürnberg.

 He was a visiting lecturer at Harvard University (1976/1977), the Institute for Advanced Study (1977/1978), and the Sorbonne (1984/1985).